 Gender-neutral underwear (TomboyX), 40 shades of foundation for any skin tone (Fenty Beauty) and swimwear for any preference of coverage (Summersalt) are examples that only scratch the surface of the enormous movement for inclusivity and giving people the choice they crave to pay for.

 The joy of missing out is the new luxury of the always-connected modern people.
 Voluntarily disconnecting from social media and setting boundaries to digital distractions, people are increasingly intentional of their behavior online and selective of interactions.
 It seems that we marketers cannot expect them to be always available and receptive of our communications.
 Omnichannel might soon be too much and unwelcome.
+Balance in the customer experience and exposure is key.

 Is your brand fitting at least one of the consumer trends?
 Then you’re half-ready for success.
 The brands of tomorrow will be shaped by the buyers and not the other way around.